IT21314742/Toast-Notification/README.md

-Elevate user experience and interaction on
+Elevate user experience and interaction on your web applications